Over the Christmas season the Vancouver Aquarium features 4D holiday movies, special themed exhibits and a Scuba Claus Santa swimming with the fishes.

 A fabulous attraction at the Vancouver Aquarium is the facility’s 4D theatre.
 Fish and other ocean-related shows run throughout the day year-round in other seasons, but from late November until early January the films are Christmas-y.

-Last year featured films at the 4D theatre included the classic 2004 animation the Polar Express featuring the voice of Tom Hanks, and a new adaptation of Rudolph the Red Nosed Reindeer.
+In previous years featured films at the 4D theatre have included the classic 2004 animation the Polar Express featuring the voice of Tom Hanks, and a new adaptation of Rudolph the Red Nosed Reindeer.

-Apart from Santa Claus (up until December 24th), the holiday films and a few Christmas trees, the rest of the Aquarium is pretty much as it is all year.
+Apart from Scuba Claus (up until December 24th), the holiday films and a few Christmas trees, the rest of the Aquarium is pretty much as it is year-round.
 There are a few exceptions, however.
-In some years the electric eel display is set up so that when the eel lets out an electric change a festive light shines, and a tank with jellyfish is made to look like a snow globe.
+In some years the electric eel display is set up so that when the eel lets out an electric charge, festive lights shine.
+In 2022 the jellyfish tank was made to look like a snow globe.

 Other Aquarium Attractions